Code-Institute-Submissions/Somadevv-GamesDirect_MayResub/README.md

 <ul>
 <li>I should be able to view the external social links effortlessly</li>
 <li>I should be able to view and compare ratings & platforms on individual products</li>
-<li>I Should be able to view a detailed description on the web applications' main focus, to ensure it suites my needs</li>
+<li>I should be able to view a detailed description on the web applications' main focus, to ensure it suites my needs</li>
 <li>I should be able to see any recent updates/changes made to the web application</li></ul>

 ### **Returning Visitor Goals**

 <ul>
 <li>I should be able to view the web application and the content within it clearly on my mobile/tablet device</li>
-<li>I want to feel up to date with any top rated/featured games this year/next year</li>
+<li>I should be up to date with any top rated/featured games this year/next year</li>

-<li>I want to be able to contact/email support if I feel they have misssed out on a top rated/featured game</li></ul><br>
+<li>I should be able to contact/email support if I feel they have misssed out on a top rated/featured game</li></ul><br>

-***
+---

 # Structure & Features

 <br>

 # **_FIRST TIME VISITORS_**

-The Home page will contain a navigation bar to let the user easily navigate around the web application, The purpose of this is to support the user story: <pre>I want to be able to find content and navigate around the web application with ease</pre>
+The Home page will contain a navigation bar to let the user easily navigate around the web application, The purpose of this is to support the user story: <pre>I should be able to find content & navigate the web application with ease</pre>

 Each page will contain an introduction banner to display what the pages' description is, The purpose of this is to support the user story: